 1. Programming Pepper: What can You make a Humanoid Robot do?

-Do you ever wonder how today's robots almost behave human-like and utilise emotions in their interactions?
-Secondary school students in Hertfordshire are going to find out during the course of this event.
-A team of researchers from the Robot House is visiting a local school and brings two state-of-the-art interactive robots with them.
+Do you ever wonder how today's robots behave almost human-like and use emotions in their interactions?
+Secondary school students in Hertfordshire are going to find out.

-We will provide an activity within UK Robotics Week inside a school where pupils who are in the process of taking their A-level computing get the opportunity to program the interactive humanoid robot Pepper.
-While such robots are already widely discussed in the media, we offer the unique chance of a hands-on experience beyond the usual news coverage.
-During this activity the students will learn the practical applications and challenges of programming robots such as Pepper.
+As part of UK Robotics Week A-Level computing students will have the opportunity to program the interactive humanoid robot Pepper.
+While robots like Pepper are already widely discussed in the media, we offer the unique chance of a hands-on experience beyond the news headlines.
+During this activity the students will learn the practical applications and challenges of programming humanoid robots.

 The event's focus is to help the robot tell a narrative by giving it matching emotions.
 Students will give it custom emotions that they have created and designed by themselves.
 To achieve this goal, they can use body movements, gesture and other non-verbal signals.
 Beyond the robot, the university will provide an easy-to-use graphical programming environment plus the necessary support for the students.
 During this activity the students will learn the practical applications and challenges of programming robots such as Pepper.